How promise works in React

 };

-2. Using Promises in a Functional Component: We’ll create a functional component named MyComponent and use the useState hook to manage the component’s state.
-We’ll also use the useEffect hook to perform the asynchronous operation when the component mounts.
+2. Using Promises in a Functional Component: We will create a functional component named MyComponent and use the useState hook to handle the component’s state.
+On component loads/mounts, we will use useEffect hook to perform the asynchronous operation.

 import React, { useState, useEffect } from 'react';